Spyder-Academy/spyderacademy/content/education/how-to-read-options-flow/index.md

 ![Free Options Flow Checklist](images/optionsflowchecklist.png)

 ## Tools for Tracking Real-Time Options Flow
-The landscape of real-time options flow tracking is rich with various tools, each offering unique features and insights.
+The landscape of live options flow tracking is rich with various tools, each offering unique features and insights.
 Understanding and choosing the right tools is crucial for any trader looking to leverage the power of options flow data.

 #### Variety of Tools Available
 The market offers a range of tools for tracking real-time options flow.
 These tools vary in complexity, data presentation, and additional features.
 From sophisticated software platforms to user-friendly mobile apps, traders have a plethora of options to choose from.